PyLabRobot/pylabrobot/docs/custom-resources.md

     )
 ```

-The {meth}`pylabrobot.resources.ItemizedResource.create_equally_spaced` function creates a list of items, equally spaced in a grid.
+The {meth}`pylabrobot.resources.create_equally_spaced` function creates a list of items, equally spaced in a grid.

 This resource is automatically compatible with the rest of PyLabRobot.
 For example, we can aspirate from the plate: